Elementary School Teachers

 Dec 03, 2019 at 08:30 PM

-National Teacher Shortage Crisis (Could go either way) says
+National Teacher Shortage Crisis (Uncertain) says

 There's a national teacher shortage.
 50% of all new teachers are projected to leave the profession within their first 5 years.
 Experienced teachers are running from the profession and fewer every year are entering it.
 This is a national crisis everyone's ignoring.
 Eventually it will sink in and people will start looking for solutions.
 In our current culture, that solution certainly doesn't lean towards incentivizing new teachers to enter and stay in the profession.
 What do you do to fix this problem?
 The answer that's easy, that causes the least disruption, that requires the least change in the system, that is cost effective, is automation.
 What seems more likely?
 Drastic cultural and systematic change, or people like Mark Zuckerberg, who have literally said they are investing in the development of these educational technologies, actually taking advantage of new market and filling the demand with automation?